 You have a base of highly engaged users that want to align themselves with your company.
 These are some of the most mutually beneficial relationships a company can have.
 Nurture them and you’ll both gain.

 Involving power users is especially helpful during product launches.
-Give your power users a sneak peek at your new product and ask them to help you spread the word with tweets, quotes or re-blogs when you go live.
+Give your power users a sneak peek at your new product and ask them to help you spread the word with tweets, quotes, or re-blogs when you go live.

-This is often done loosely via a beta group already, but why not pull a few out of the pile and spend a half hour on the phone watching them click around?
+You can also engage your power users by asking them to participate in user tests.
+Get them involved early and incorporate feedback that you hear repeatedly.
+This is often done via a beta group, but why not pull a few out of the pile and spend a half hour on the phone watching them click around?

 4. Build a Slack channel for your community

 Slack swept over the tech sector with it’s easy-to-use team communication software.
 It’s now common to participate in several Slack teams, with hundreds of people with shared interests.

 Your customers have a lot in common.
 They may overlap in business challenges, in organizational role, and in the tools that they use.
 Why not build a community of friends, blog readers, and customers on Slack?

 Mind the Product, for example, has a great community on Slack, and many other companies are also taking advantage of this customer engagement tactic.

 Your own Slack community can be a great place to let customers cross-pollinate ideas and allow you to communicate with customers on a more human basis.

 5. Empower PMs to create in-product customer experiences